-The proposed dwelling house at 11 Gleeson Rise complies with the proposed building envelope control.
+The proposed dwelling house at 13 Gleeson Rise complies with the proposed building envelope control.
 The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021) and endorsed by Council at its meeting on 12 October 2021.
-The Planning Proposal has received Gateway Determination from the DPE and is currently on public exhibition (from Wednesday 9 February until Wednesday 9 March 2022).
+The Planning Proposal has received Gateway Determination from the DPE and the public exhibition period has recently closed (exhibited from Wednesday 9 February until Wednesday 9 March 2022).